 The performance of Worcestershire can be seen in our Energy Saving Landscape and Performance Dashboards.
-Our high-level heat decarbonisation strategy sets out our desires to look at collaborative district heating opportunities and geothermal heat source.
-A more granular energy strategy and decarbonisation action plan is being drafted to show detailed projects which will help us reach these stretching targets.
+Our high-level heat decarbonisation strategy sets out our desires to look at collaborative district heating opportunities and possible heat sources.
+Our energy and water strategy sets out our approach and a fully costed decarbonisation action plan is being drafted to show detailed projects which will help us reach these stretching targets.
 We are also interested in the development of hydrogen fuelled heat source for the proposed heat networks.
-The Future Heat Programme has the potential to join with other heat networks in the city of Worcester.
-And save 35,000 tonnes of CO2 emissions prevented over the system lifetime.
-We are actively seeking funding to implement heat pumps and have had PEEP funding approved for free consultancy advice for two buildings on St Johns campus.
+The Future Heat Programme has the potential to join with other heat networks in the city of Worcester and save 35,000 tonnes of CO2 emissions prevented over the system lifetime.
+We are actively seeking funding to implement heat pumps and have had PEEP funding approved for PV installations on two buildings on St John's campus.

 SMART targets for 2020-21

 Annual Consumption targets

 - 3% reduction in kWh gas consumption from 2018/19

 - 3% reduction in total kWh electricity consumption from 2018/19

 Some examples of how will we achieve our energy targets?